What is pectus excavatum?

 The majority of pectus excavatum cases are not associated with other conditions.
 However, tests may be done to rule out other suspected disorders, including Marfan syndrome, a connective tissue disorder that causes long limbs, curvature of the spine and chest abnormalities; Poland syndrome, a disorder marked by missing or abnormal muscle development on one side of the chest and abnormalities of the hand; scoliosis or curvature of the spine; or rickets, which results from a lack of vitamin D or calcium and not enough exposure to sunlight, which interferes with normal bone growth.
 These tests may include chromosome and metabolic studies, enzyme assays and x-rays.

-The minimally invasive Nuss procedure for pectus excavatum is performed at Children’s Memorial Hermann Hospital.
-Patients undergo an extensive pre-surgery workup to assess the severity of the deformity and identify any additional problems.
-The operation is performed with small incisions along the chest utilizing a specialized camera in the chest.
-Most patients require a 5-7 day hospital stay.
-However, full recovery may require several weeks.
-Close follow-up is maintained until the Nuss bar is removed after approximately 2-3 years.
+During the Nuss procedure, patients undergo an extensive pre-surgery workup to understand the severity of the deformity and identify any additional problems.
+The operation is performed with small incisions along the chest using a specialized camera.

 University of Texas Health Science Center Professional Building